Partnership - What is the difference between a GP’s drawings and profit?

 Other items that may be included in drawings are if the partnership pays the partners personal tax liabilities or professional subscriptions as well as superannuation contributions.

 It’s important to point out that drawings aren’t a deduction against the partners taxable profits.
-Even if you take no drawings from the partnership for the whole year, the tax due on your profit share would be the same as if you had taken monthly drawings.
+Even if an individual takes no drawings from the partnership for the whole year, the tax due on their profit share would be the same as if they had taken monthly drawings.

-Income tax is assessed on your individual share of the taxable partnership profits.
-Your taxable profit isn’t always the same as the profit allocated to you in the accounts.
+Income tax is assessed on the individual’s share of the taxable partnership profits.
+Taxable profit isn’t always the same as the profit allocated to an individual in the accounts.
 This is because expenses like depreciation aren’t an allowable expense for tax purposes and so are added back to profits and instead the partnership is entitled to capital allowances.
-Examples of other expenses which aren’t allowable are legal fees incurred in relation to drawing up partnership agreements, property valuations and renewals of leases which exceed 50 years, entertaining, fines (for example parking fines) and donations to charity.
+Examples of other expenses which aren’t allowable are legal fees incurred in relation to drawing up partnership agreements, property valuations and renewals of leases which exceed 50 years, entertaining, and fines (for example parking fines).

-Any personal business expenses incurred that exclusively relate to the partnership business can be deducted from your share of the partnership profit to reach your taxable profit.
+Any personal business expenses incurred that exclusively relate to the partnership business can be deducted from an individual’s share of the partnership profit to reach their taxable profit.
 These expenses are recorded as personal expenses.
-A business use percentage of capital allowances can also be claimed on any fixed assets purchased for use in the partnership like cars and laptops.
+A business use percentage of capital allowances can also be claimed on any assets purchased for use in the partnership such as cars and mobile phones.

-Your accountant will calculate the deductions when preparing the accounts and tax returns and you will be required to provide details of all expenses incurred throughout the year.
+An accountant will calculate the deductions when preparing the accounts and tax returns and individuals will be required to provide details of all expenses incurred throughout the year.

-Unless the partnership pays for your income tax, you will need to save for your income tax from your partnership drawings and so it’s important that drawings are calculated accurately.
+Unless the partnership pays for an individual’s income tax, they will need to save for their income tax from their partnership drawings and so it’s important that drawings are calculated accurately.

 About the author